magicicada/simple_network_sim/README.md

 # simple_network_sim
-Adaptation of a simple network simulation model to COVID-19 *TODO: Expand this section.*
+Adaptation of a simple network simulation model to COVID-19 (forked from https://github.com/magicicada/simple_network_sim to be brought into the SCRC consortium GitHub organisation - this is the main repository for development).
+Similar models have previously been used to model other disease outbreaks with different characteristics to COVID-19.

+## Features
+*TODO: What does the software do?
+How does it compare with other similar software?
+May want to refer to a seperate concept of operations document.*

 ## Contributing
 > **Rule 0:** Be polite, respectful and supportive.